empirical-linguistics/dataviz_neuchatel/index.md

 > - experiences with R and R studio?

-> - If you have a laptop, you can download the toy datasets: https://tinyurl.com/neuchaRtel
+> - If you happen to have a laptop with you, you can download the toy datasets here: https://tinyurl.com/neuchaRtel

+> - ... or you can find them on Github along with the slides: https://github.com/empirical-linguistics/dataviz_neuchatel

+> - You can view the entire presentation here: https://empirical-linguistics.github.io/dataviz_neuchatel/

 ---